woahdae/simple_xlsx_reader/README.md

 # SimpleXlsxReader

-An xlsx reader for Ruby that parses xlsx cell values into plain ruby primitives and dates/times.
+A **fast** xlsx reader for Ruby that parses xlsx cell values into plain ruby primitives and dates/times.

 This is *not* a rewrite of excel in Ruby.
 Font styles, for